lucteo/action-cxx-toolkit/README.md

 ### `directory`
 The directory to start building from.
 If not specified, the build will be started from the repo main folder.
 Typically not used.

+### `builddir`
+The directory containing the build artifacts.
+Used for CMake builds.
+Default is '/tmp/build'.

 ### `cc`
 The C compiler to use.
 Based on this parameter the corresponding C++ compiler is also selected.